What personal information do we collect?

 How do we collect this personal information?

 All the information collected is obtained directly from you.
 This is usually at the point of your initial registration.
-The information will be collected via membership forms or online contact forms.
+The information will be collected via membership forms or online application forms.
 At the point that you provide your personal information for membership purposes, we will also request that you provide consent for us to store and use your data.
 Your consent is required in order to ensure our compliance with data protection legislation.

 How do we use your personal information?